Stellan Skarsgård: Acting career

 From 2022 to 2025, Skarsgård played Rebel spymaster Luthen Rael in the Star Wars series Andor, for which he received critical acclaim.
+Skarsgård appeared in the 2025 Joachim Trier film Sentimental Value, for which he received the Golden Globe Award for Best Supporting Actor and an Academy Award for Best Supporting Actor nomination.

 Skarsgård has appeared in music videos alongside fellow Swedes.
 He was in Eva Dahlgren's "Vem tänder stjärnorna" (Who Lights the Stars) in 1991 and Lykke Li's 2011 music video, "Sadness Is a Blessing".

 Personal life

-In April 1975, Skarsgård married Swedish doctor, My.
-Before divorcing My in 2007, they had six children together: Alexander (born 1976), Gustaf (born 1980), Sam (born 1982), Bill (born 1990), Eija (born 1992), and Valter (born 1995).
-Alexander, Gustaf, Bill, and Valter are also actors, Sam is a doctor, and his only daughter, Eija, is a casting director and former model.
+In April 1975, Skarsgård married a Swedish doctor, My.
+Before divorcing My in 2007, they had six children together including Alexander, Gustaf, Bill, and Valter.
 In January 2009, Skarsgård married American screenwriter, producer and children's book author Megan Everett (born 1976).
-They have two sons together, Ossian (born 2009) and Kolbjörn (born 2012), both are actors.
+They have two sons together, one of whom is Kolbjörn.
 Six of his eight children are active actors in film and television.
-In 2016, Skarsgård revealed that he had a vasectomy because he felt that eight children was enough.
+In 2016, Skarsgård said that he had a vasectomy because he felt that eight children was enough.

-In an interview with Vulture in October 2025, Skarsgård revealed that he suffered a stroke in 2022, which affected his memory and language and led him to wear an earpiece with an assistant feeding him his lines during the filming of Dune: Part Two (2024).
+In an interview with Vulture in October 2025, Skarsgård revealed that he suffered a stroke in 2022, which affected his memory and language and led him to wear an earpiece with an assistant feeding him his lines during the filming of Dune: Part Two (2024) and Andor season 2 (2025).
+Skarsgård later added: "it was like balancing on a knife edge because I had to have a new way of working with prompters and stuff… I’m still working on it.
+But I’m glad that the core of the acting, the important thing, the essence of it, obviously survived."